-David’s presentation will focus on how security teams can architect for visibility into encrypted traffic for TLS and SSH in 2022 and beyond.
+Mira Security’s David Wells' presentation focused on how security teams can architect for visibility into encrypted traffic for TLS and SSH in 2022 and beyond.
 TLS 1.3 has brought many new questions; but, still, most of the needs for visibility in and out of organizations is for TLS 1.2 visibility.
 And we are now faced with new questions like, “How does visibility fit in to a zero trust strategy?” and, “How to address new cloud-native architectures?”
 Security teams need to know why an encrypted traffic strategy is still required by the enterprise, how it is done safely, what is changing in the standards, and how this impacts visibility solutions.
-There are so many questions, and this session will get to the answers for all of them.
+There are so many questions, and this session gets to the answers for all of them.

 Mira Security News

 Network Security Expert Joins Mira Security Management Team

 Pittsburgh, PA – October 11, 2022 – Mira, the leading network security provider of encryption traffic orchestration solutions, today announced Mikko Kiukkanen has joined the management team as the vice president of sales, EMEA.
 Mikko brings over 30 years of experience with vast knowledge of network security technologies and internet infrastructure to Mira Security.